tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 ```
 Peter has 0 dogs.
-Peter has 1 dog. <-- Incorrect!
+Peter has 1 dogs. <-- Incorrect!
 Peter has 2 dogs.
 Peter has 3 dogs.
 ```